kobayashi-kenta/remarkable-upper-bounds/README.md

-This repository contains MATLAB files related to the paper "Remarkable upper bounds for the interpolation error constants on the triangles."
+This repository contains MATLAB files related to the paper "Remarkable upper bounds for interpolation error constants on triangles."

 Download all files in the folder MATLAB-files.